-When war broke out on 3 September 1939, the newly created BEF, was sent to take up a defensive position along the Franco-Belgian border.
-Its' Commander-in-Chief was John Gort, and by early May 1940 he had 394,165 troops, and 200 tanks in place.
+When war broke out on 3 September 1939, the newly created British Expeditionary Force (BEF), was sent to take up a defensive position along the Franco-Belgian border.
+Its Commander-in-Chief was John Gort, and by early May 1940 he had 394,165 troops, and 200 tanks in place.

 It didn't' last long.
 On 14th May, one German army group attacked the BEF, pushing them back to the French frontier, whilst another invaded France through the Ardennes.
 It left the BEF surrounded on three sides and after Gort's unsuccessful counter-attack at Arras, the order was given to withdraw to Dunkirk for evacuation to Britain.

 It was a massive undertaking.
 On 26th May, Operation Dynamo was launched.
 An order was issued on BBC radio to all owners of self-propelled pleasure craft between 30-100 feet in length to send all particulars to the Admiralty.
 Their role was to assist the Navy and RAF in the evacuation of the BEF and allied troops.
 Up to 900 vessels were involved including 39 Destroyers, 36 Minesweepers, 77 Trawlers, 26 Yachts, one of which was skippered by C.H Lightoller, a former officer on the Titanic, and some smaller craft.
 Between them they took 338,226 troops off the beaches at Dunkirk, including 40,000 from the French Army and 220,000 allied troops from Cherbourg, Saint-Malo, Brest and Saint-Nazaire.